brumadu/List-showcase-example-RN/README.md

 # GitHub Repositories

-This application is the Abril Editora challenge for a mobile dev position.

-Summarizing, this is a React-Native App for client to search and see their repositories.
+This is a React-Native App for client to search and see their repositories.

 ## Project Structure
 ```